3mma-mack/ewallace.github.io/blog/_posts/2020-11-26-favourite-papers.md

 ["Defining the essential function of yeast Hsf1 reveals a compact transcriptional program for maintaining eukaryotic proteostasis"](https://dx.doi.org/10.1016%2Fj.molcel.2016.05.014) is a neat paper that takes a hard problem and makes it seem easy.
 Since the 1980s, it was known that **Heat shock factor 1** is an essential gene required for transcription of heat shock protein genes.
 But it wasn't known why it was essential - which regulatory targets of Hsf1 are actually relied on by the cell?
 My then-officemate Eric Solís started working on this, and I had little idea what he was so excited about at the start.
 His work grew into this elegant story that uses genetics, ChIP-seq, RNA-seq, etc, to dissect Hsf1's function away from everything else going on.
 This paper is a great model of how to take a "pleiotropic" regulatory factor and find out its specific regulatory functions.

 Some of my lovely Chicago colleagues wrote a perspective on this work - [Heat Shock Factor 1: From Fire Chief to Crowd-Control Specialist](http://dx.doi.org/10.1016/j.molcel.2016.06.026).

+### Genome sequencing

+*Emma MacKenzie:*

+["Accurate differentiation of *Escherichia coli* and *Shigella* serogroups: challenges and strategies](https://doi.org/10.1016/j.nmni.2017.09.003) discusses different methods of differentiating between *E.coli* and *Shigella*.
+They are extremely similar genetically, and would be considered to be the same species if not for their clinical relevance.
+I found it to be one of the more interesting papers I came across when preparing for a recent essay.